idempiere/idempiere.github.io/docs/basic-functional/vocabulary.md

 * Summary organizations are a financial consolidation point.
 * You cannot post directly against a summary organization.
 Instead, summary organizations represent the sum of all postings against the transactional organizations that link to it via the Organization window tree.

+Organizations inside the same Tenant can share information.
+There exists a special Organization named '*' or commonly referred to as "star".
+While the '*' Organization is a real organization, it is commonly used to share data by convention.
+Said another way, if you wish to make a given record available to all users and records in your Tenant, assign that record the '*' Organization.

 # Business Partner

 A Business Partner is someone or something you transact with financially.
-Business partners can be customers, vendors, employees, internal or external sales representatives, etc...
+Any given Business Partners can be flagged as either or all of the following: customer, vendor, employee, internal or external sales representative, or prospect.
+This means you no longer need to maintain duplicate records when a business partner is both a customer and a vendor.

 # Contact